theycallmezu/theycallmezu/README.md

 :computer: I'm a freelancer that uses UX/UI Design and Web Development to create Brand Identities and eCommerce Websites.

+I'm currently looking for a full-time remote job.

 # 📫 How to reach me

 - __Phone:__ 972-795-3020